 Objective: A matching attribute is set up for each column on your employee file

 In order for the upload to work, Peakon will need to match the columns on your sheet to the attributes on Peakon.
 For example, if the Excel sheet contains a column for “Location”, an attribute named "Location" must also exist on Peakon, in order for the data to sync.
-Read more about setting up attributes in this section.
+Read more about setting up attributes in the Company Structure section.

 Default contact fields